digitalrebar/doc/development/testing-bdd/steps_rest.rst

 Common steps
 ^^^^^^^^^^^^

-Common steps are easy to create because thy can leverage existing steps with minor changes.
+Common steps are easy to create because they can leverage existing steps with minor changes.
 Even if the underlying step is simple, it's more maintainable to build steps based on other steps.